Blue Badge Brexit Update - July 25th 2022

 All European Health Insurance Cards issued before the end of 2020 will be valid until their expiry date (on the front of your card).

-The government says it will issue a new card, called the UK Global Health Insurance Card (GHIC), that will cover chronic or existing illnesses, routine maternity care and emergencies.
+The government will issue a new card, called the UK Global Health Insurance Card (GHIC), that will cover chronic or existing illnesses, routine maternity care and emergencies.
+This means that if a local citizen is entitled to free healthcare, you will be too.
+In countries that do not offer free healthcare, you would pay the same amount as a local citizen.
+It is advised to check that the country you are travelling to accepts the GHIC card.

 The advice on the GOV.CO.UK website is that you should buy travel insurance with healthcare cover before going on holiday - especially if you have a pre-existing medical condition.